GVAC & GVA Financial Policies and Procedures

 2.0 FISCAL MANAGEMENT ORGANIZATION AND AUTHORITY

-The financial management shall be the responsibility of the GVCC and GVA Board of Directors and the Principal and Chief Executive Director, respectively.
-The Principal shall administer the budget for Global Village Academy, and the Chief Financial Officer for the Global Village Charter Collaborative, making expenditures and commitments within the Board approved budget.
-The ultimate responsibility for the financial operations of the Academy and the Collaborative falls upon the Board, and the Principal and Chief Executive Officer, with the support of the GVCC Chief Financial Officer.
-The Chief Financial Offiicer shall act in an advisory capacity with regard to financial matters.
+The financial management shall be the responsibility of the GVAC and GVA Board of Directors and the Principal and Executive Director, respectively.
+The Principal shall administer the budget for Global Village Academy, and the Chief Financial Officer for the Global Village Academy Collaborative, making expenditures and commitments within the Board approved budget.
+The ultimate responsibility for the financial operations of the Academy and the Collaborative falls upon the Board, and the Principal and Executive Director, with the support of the GVAC Chief Financial Officer.
+The Chief Financial Officer shall act in an advisory capacity with regard to financial matters.
 Any expense that will result in an expenditure greater than 5% above the maximum of a line item in the budget approved by the Board requires Board approval before being expended.

-The GVCC Chief Executive Officer for GVCC, with support from the GVA Principals and the Chief Financial Officer, shall be responsible for the installation and supervision of proper internal control systems to include, but not limited to:
+The GVAC Chief Executive Officer for GVAC, with support from the GVA Principals and the Chief Financial Officer, shall be responsible for the installation and supervision of proper internal control systems to include, but not limited to:

 - Payment of salaries and wages as adopted by the Board